Welcome to OnCrawl's Getting Started Tutorials. Today we're going to walk through how to upload a log file to OnCrawl

 Use an FTP client to connect to the OnCrawl server.
 Make sure that:

-- One, your log files are zipped as a .zip, .gz or .7z file, or formatted as a CSV file
+One, your log files are zipped as a .zip, .gz or .7z file.
+(Note that the 7z ppmd compression format is not supported.)

 You have a secure, private space to upload your log files.
-By default the login and password are the same as for your OnCrawl account, but you can contact us to change that if necessary.
+By default the login and password are the same as for your OnCrawl account, but you can modify them in your account settings.
+Go to the FTP Access tab to modify your FTP connection credentials.

 Once logged in, choose the folder that corresponds to the project you're uploading log files for and upload your files here.